Thom Brennaman: Suspension for on-air comments

-Brennaman wrote a longer apology for The Cincinnati Enquirer the next day, after speaking to openly gay MLB inclusion ambassador Billy Bean.
+Brennaman wrote a longer apology for The Cincinnati Enquirer the next day, after speaking with MLB Vice President, Ambassador for Inclusion Billy Bean.
 He also called WCPO-TV anchor Evan Millward, who posted an editorial on his station's website criticizing his FS Ohio statement as a non-apology apology, and said he would reach out to the LGBTQ+ organization PFLAG to make further amends.
 Almost a month later, Brennaman officially resigned from the Reds and Fox Sports Ohio; however, the Reds had already informed Brennaman that he would not return for the 2021 season.
 Brennaman told USA Today that he realized his remark "hurt a lot of people" and that he will "have to live with it for the rest of my life."

 Brennaman was replaced by John Sadak for Reds games, and Kevin Kugler for NFL games on Fox.

 Brennaman's apology quickly became an internet meme among baseball fans.
 The meme evolved into a correlation between Nick Castellanos and hitting untimely home runs, such as when he hit a home run during the eulogy for a World War II veteran on a Royals broadcast or when he hit a home run on the 20th anniversary of the September 11 attacks.
 The meme eventually gained mainstream popularity, frequently being used as a copypasta in response to public apologies that were perceived as non-apologies.
 Social media users would mockingly reiterate the perceived non-apology in question only to interrupt with Brennaman's infamous home run call, making a satirical comparison to Brennaman's heavily criticized apology.

-Roberto Clemente League
+In November 2024, Brennaman jokingly acknowledged the incident while calling the Boston College–Syracuse football game for the CW.
+While discussing the teams' quarterbacks, he emphasized the surname of Boston College's Thomas Castellanos and gave a smirk to the camera.

+Later broadcasting work

 In December 2020, it was announced that Brennaman would serve as a play-by-play announcer for the Roberto Clemente League in Puerto Rico for the 2020–21 season.

-Chatterbox Sports

 On July 22, 2021, Chatterbox Sports, a subscription-based streaming service that broadcasts high school games in the Cincinnati area, hired Brennaman as their new play-by-play announcer.
 Chatterbox president Trace Fowler said of the hiring that he wanted to give Brennaman a second chance, saying that, while he is not downplaying what Brennaman said, Fowler said upon further research that Brennaman "is a great person who made a mistake that I know he’s deeply regretful for."

+In 2024, Andrew Marchand of The Athletic reported that Brennaman had been hired by CW Sports as its lead announcer for college football games, primarily its ACC package, starting in the upcoming season.
+In this role Brennaman called the first Snoop Dogg Arizona Bowl held on December 28, 2024 in Tucson, Arizona.

+In April 2025, Brennaman became the host of a morning talk show on Cincinnati radio station 700 WLW.